 Election of Officers

-Motion #3: Move to elect/appoint of vice-Chair: nominate Wei Hong from Xiaomi, as WG vice-Chair.
-If no objection received by March 26th 2019, Wei Hong from Xiaomi will be the WG vice-Chair.
+Motion #3: Move to elect/appoint of Vice-Chair: nominate Wei Hong from Xiaomi, as WG Vice-Chair.
+If no objection received by March 26th 2019, Wei Hong from Xiaomi will be the WG Vice-Chair.

 Moved by: Haiying Lu, CESI